Windows 11 File Backup User Case

 - Search to add files: You can search directly to find the file or folder you need to restore.

-Method 3: Backup Files to External Hard Drive in Windows 11 with AOMEI Backupper
+3. Backup Files to External Hard Drive in Windows with A Quick Way

 The mentioned built-in tool is convenient, but there are some minor drawbacks that cannot be ignored, such as File History drive disconnected, Windows 11 backup cannot add folder, File History not working, and The system cannot find the file specified so on.